Tippecanoe County Assessor GIS

 Assessor Hub Administration

-As this is an Assessor funded subscription; administration will only be by assigned Assessor personal or for specific projects as deemed necessary by the Assessor.
+As this is an Assessor funded subscription; administration will only be by assigned Assessor personnel or for specific projects as deemed necessary by the Assessor.

 Administrators can create or remove members of the organization, create and assign user groups, and monitor logistics.
 Administrators are responsible for reporting to the Assessor or other requesting agencies statistics regarding the use and function of maps.
 Analytical data may be used by the Assessor for valuation of projects or to assess operational efficiency.